tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 I woke up, being shoved off of the bus and straight into dirt.

 Barely conscious, my vision was one big confusing blur, before rough hands were grasping hold of my shoulders and pulling me to unsteady feet.
 I went back to sleep, but my body was carried, dragged, while my head bounced up and down.
-When I was fully awake, I was sitting in a large room, my arms chained down to a desk.
-There was something attached to my ear and the back of my head.
+When I was fully awake, I was sitting in a large room, my arms chained to a desk.
+There was something attached to my ear.
 It felt like an Airpod, but this time it was glued to the inside of my ear.

-There was a tallish man with no man who smelled like axe spray flitting from desk to desk, prodding the devices on our ears.
+There was a tallish man who smelled like axe spray flitting from desk to desk, prodding the devices on our ears.

 I started to ask what was happening, but my mouth tasted metallic, and I threw up instead.

 The chains would only let me go so far, so I was hanging off of my seat, heaving up orange juice that stung my throat, dribbling down my lips and chin.

 I remember lifting my head, my mouth still filled with mushy bile.

 The sun was rising in a pretty blue sky.
 The windows were filthy, but the world had not stopped.
 It was still going on out there, normal workdays and schooldays beginning.
 I thought it was the end of the world.
-I thought I had gene brought to a shelter to avoid fallout.
+I thought had been brought to a shelter to avoid fallout.

 I should have been out there with my Mom and brother, getting ready for school.
 So, why was I trapped inside a room with my hands chained down?

 Where was my mother?